 The Ross, opened in 2004, has undergone expansion in the last couple of years to accommodate the number of patients who seek outstanding care for their cardiac and vascular problems.
 Each patient care room has the capability of changing into an intensive care room whenever needed by the patient.
 Residents provide care on a general cardiology service, one acute coronary syndrome service and one congestive heart failure service.
 Experience with electrocardiology services are also available during elective or consultative rotations.

 Residents rotate through many university and private outpatient offices during their ambulatory block rotations.
 The categorical resident continuity clinic is currently housed at the Martha Morehouse Plaza.
 Those residents participating in the Primary Care Track rotate at the newly opened CarePoint East Clinic.
-Residents also rotate through the Chalmers P. Wylie Columbus VA Clinic during their intern and second year ambulatory block.
+Residents also rotate through the Chalmers P. Wylie Columbus VA Clinic during their second year ambulatory block.